reflex-dev/reflex-web/docs/library/forms/upload.md

 You can read the files and save them anywhere as shown in the example.

 In your UI, you can bind the event handler to a trigger, such as a button `on_click` event, and pass in the files using `rx.upload_files()`.

+Note on upload storage: The uploaded files are stored in the directory configured by the environment variable `REFLEX_UPLOADED_FILES_DIR` (defaults to `./uploaded_files` within your project directory).

+In a production scenario, it is important to ensure that the directory is fully accessible by Reflex, and that it persists across server restarts or redeployments.